kyleerhabor/advance/README.md

 - **Pages were often incorrectly scaled.** While the image width and height did match, the page size often did not.
 - **Converting required significant CPU and memory usage.** It was common to see "BackgroundShortcutRunner" using 600% CPU in Activity Monitor, and because Shortcuts creates the PDF in-memory, a large-enough input could result in crippling memory consumption.
 - **Scaling, in general, was often poor.** There were a number of times where I took a produced PDF and sent it to my phone, only to notice white lines that appeared on the border that would fade as I zoomed in.
 - **The file size was much larger.** Since many images had to be artificially upsized, the resulting PDF often had a significantly larger file size compared to the input.
-For example, I have a local copy of the manga [Children of the Whales][children-of-the-whales], weighting in at ~300 MB.
+For example, I have a local copy of the manga series [Children of the Whales][children-of-the-whales], weighting in at ~300 MB.
 With this shortcut, however, the newly created PDF has a size of ~1 GB.

 Sequential was created to provide an experience as simple as (or even simpler than) Preview, while also solving many of the outlined issues above.
 At the same time, however, it is not Sequential's goal to replace Preview (e.g. by replicating its basic editing capabilities) as Sequential's domain is scoped to image viewing.